Sreeram04/Inverted_pendulum/README.md

 ## Result :-
 Except for DQN the other agents were able to make the pendulum in a nearly stable upright position.

+## Note:- Some Variables are created and not used